functional-art/functional-art.github.com/2022/index.md

 #### [Flor De Fuego](https://flordefuego.github.io/) - Specific site: remembering is never a faithful copy

-The performance approaches the concept of memory as a living and interactive entity moving through space and time.
+The proposal of this project is to approach memory as a concept through space and time as a living and interactive entity.
 A metaphor of how we interact with objects and the environment and the relation of this with the digital world.

-This audiovisual live coding performance is constituted by a virtual VR space where 3D photogrammetry sculptures and sound are being distorted in real time.
-The performer connects different live coding tools such as Hydra and Orca into an experience of travel through different live coded universes on this DIY browser instrument.
+This is an audiovisual live coding performance constituted by a virtual VR space where 3D photogrammetry sculptures and sound are being distorted in real time.

+Through the usage of live coding tools such as Hydra and Orca, the proposal connects everything as an experience to travel through different live coded universes on this DIY browser instrument.

 ## Code of Conduct